The Grand Old Lady of Meredith nightlife.

 The Pink Flamingo is essentially a cocktail bar.
 It sells three cocktails – the Pink Flamingo (vodka, pink grapefruit, some other stuff), the Espresso Martini (nitrogen-charged, not stirred) and the Bloody Meredith (popular on Sunday – vodka, tomato juice, celery, two eggs, roast chicken, two coffees and some lemon meringue pie).

 The Pink Flamingo’s location is at the back of the Amphitheatre, just next to the International Food Court, on the fringe of the Top Paddock.
-You can see the stage easily from the front garden of the Pink Flamingo.
+You can see the stage easily from the front garden of the Pink Flamingo, which in recent years has had a raised seating area installed to give even better stage views.

 The Flamingo has a distrust of anyone wearing rayon, and bar staff have license to display mild contempt for any signs of social sycophancy.
 As usual costumes with elaborate headwear or militaria are celebrated, as is anyone arriving via motor launch or punt.